-The Diploma of Northern Science is awarded for the completion of the equivalent of two years of full-time university-level study (60 credits) in the sciences that meets the requirements below.
+The Diploma of Northern Science is awarded for the completion of the equivalent of two years of full-time universitylevel study (60 credits) in the sciences that meets the requirements below.

-To be eligible for admission, students must satisfy the prerequisites for any two of the required courses.
+To be eligible for admission students must satisfy the prerequisites for any two of the required courses in the program, such as English 12 or Math 11 (Principles, Foundations, or Precalculus) or Chemistry 11.